AlpacaKeep

 A cria's birth weight is the single most accurate predictor of its survival.

 • Alpacas: The healthy baseline is 7 to 11 kg.
-Crias born under 5.4 kg are statistically at a much higher risk of mortality and require immediate, intensive monitoring.
+Crias born under about 6 kg are at higher risk of mortality and require immediate, intensive monitoring.

 • Llamas: The healthy baseline is 9 to 15 kg.